-Credit card and the debit card are useful to make purchases without taking out some physical bills from their wallets.
+Credit Cards and debit cards are useful to make purchases without taking out some physical bills from their wallets.

-A credit card holder receives a statement of account each month, detailing the purchases or cash advance loans made on the card.
-The debit card holder does not receive any billing statement because the money used for making purchases was already taken at the time of purchase from his or her bank account.
+A credit card holder receives a statement of account each month detailing the purchases or cash advance loans made on the card.
+The debit card holder does not received any billing statement because the money used for making purchases already taken at the time of purchases from bank account.

-A credit card can inuring charges + taxes especially if the amount borrowed is not returned in full within the given grace period.
+A credit card can incur charges + taxes inthe event if the amount borrowed not returned in full within the given grace period.

-The debit card does not charge any fee because the purchases are paid in real-time through the owner’s bank account.
+The debit card does not charge any fee because the purchases paid in real time through the owner’s bank account.

 Credit Card ගැන දැනගන්න - ITN Digital with LK Domain Registry - Card Part -1